 If you don't have your copy of the Provider Directory, you can request a copy from Customer Care (phone numbers are printed on the back cover of this booklet).
 You may ask Customer Care for more information about our network providers, including their qualifications.
-You can also see the Provider Directory at MedMutual.com/MAplaninfo, or download it from this website.
+You can also see and download a copy of the Provider Directory at MedMutual.com/MAplaninfo.
 Both Customer Care and the website can give you the most up-to-date information about changes in our network providers.